-At the crux of the issue is the complexity and the amount of data that a business has to deal with.
-In most businesses, even one as vast as Amazon.com, there are few rules that change, such as, product is in, product is listed, purchaser pays, payment verified, and product is shipped.
+At the crux of the issue are the complexity and the amount of data that a business has to deal with.
+In most businesses, even one as vast as Amazon.com, there are few rules that change, such as, the product is in, the product is listed, the purchaser pays, payment verified, and the product is shipped.
 The products will vary over time, and the shipping costs may change depending upon certain criteria, but the rules are easy to set up when programming the database where all the information is stored.
-This isn’t the case with healthcare because the rules are always changing depending upon mandates from the government, establishment of goals within the organization or better definition to care and services.
+This isn’t the case with healthcare because the rules are always changing depending upon mandates from the government, establishment of goals within the organization or better definition of care and services.

 Most businesses deal with easy to enter and verify boxes where customers enter letters, numbers and possibly a few special characters.
-Add in check boxes, maybe adjustable bars and all the information is easy to quantify, file and analyze.
-This isn’t always the case with healthcare data: admissions information is pretty typical with a person’s name, address, insurance details and any prior health issues check marked.
-From there, things become more complex because documentation that is added to a person’s digital healthcare record can include things like:
+Add in checkboxes, maybe adjustable bars and all the information is easy to quantify, file and analyze.
+This isn’t always the case with healthcare data: admissions information is pretty typical with a person’s name, address, insurance details, and any prior health issues check marked.
+From there, things become more complex because the documentation that is added to a person’s digital healthcare record can include things like:

 - Imaging, such as x-rays, MRI or CAT scans

 - Lab results

 - Prescriptions with directions